RenolY2/py-playBMS/README.md

 Dependencies
 ==========

-The project realies on pygame for (future) music/midi playback.
+At the moment, the project realies on pygame for (future) music/midi playback.
+This can be subject to change as music playback is being worked on.